codecrafters-io/build-your-own-redis/stage_descriptions/auth-05-uv9.md

-In this stage, you'll add support for responding to the `ACL GETUSER` command.
+In this stage, you'll add support for retrieving the user flags using the `ACL GETUSER` command.

 ### The `ACL GETUSER` command
 The [`ACL GETUSER`](redis.io/docs/latest/commands/acl-getuser/) command is used to list all the ACL rules defined for an existing ACL user.

 Example usage: